The depth values of all fragments generated by the rasterization of a

 depthBiasSlopeFactoris a scalar factor applied to a fragment’s slope in depth bias calculations.

-fragment’s depth values are unchanged.
+applied and the fragment’s depth values are unchanged.

 depthBiasSlopeFactor scales the maximum depth slope of the polygon,

-constant that relates to the usable resolution of the depth buffer.
+of the depth buffer.

 The resulting values are summed to produce the depth bias value which is